Naagin (2015 TV series): Season 1

-Shivanya and Shesha who vow to avenge the death of Shivanya's parents who were murdered by the Rahejas and their partners twenty years ago in a failed attempt to attain Naagmani.
-Shivanya marries Ritik on his wedding day.
-Shivanya begins taking her revenge but also begins falling in love with Ritik.
-Later when living in Shivanya's form with Ritik after she lands in trouble, Shesha also feels a special attraction and falls for him.
-The sisters learns that Ritik is a Suryavanshi.
+Shivanya and her sister Shesha vow to avenge the murder of Shivanya's parents, who were killed twenty years earlier by the Raheja family and their associates in a failed attempt to obtain the Naagmani.
+As part of her revenge, Shivanya marries Ritik Raheja on the day of his wedding.
+Shivanya kills three of the murderer and start falling in love with Ritik.
+During a period when Shesha assumes Shivanya's form to protect her sister, she too develops feelings for Ritik.
+The sisters later discover that Ritik belongs to the Suryavanshi lineage.

-Later it is revealed that Yamini is in fact the fifth murderer, who along with her husband Ankush murdered Ritik's mother, kidnapped him, and had held Sangram captive for years for Naagmani.
-Sesha turns against Shivanya.
-After learning about Yamini's truth intention and Shivanya's identity, Ritik and Shivanya consummate which makes her lose her powers and turn into a normal human.
-Ritik reunites with Sangram who sacrifices his life to restore Shivanya's powers for twelve hours for the battle of Naagmani.
-Shivanya kills Yamini, completing her revenge.
-Shesha joins hands with Mahishmatis clan but Shivanya defeats her and the Mahishmatis lock her since they're trapped for 25 years.
+It is eventually revealed that Yamini is the fifth murderer.
+Along with her husband Ankush, she murdered Ritik's mother, kidnapped Ritik as a child, and imprisoned Sangram for years in pursuit of the Naagmani.
+Shesha betrays Shivanya and turns against her.
+After learning the truth about Yamini and Shivanya's real identity, Ritik and Shivanya consummate their marriage, causing Shivanya to lose her powers and become human.
+Ritik reunites with Sangram, who sacrifices his life to temporarily restore Shivanya's powers for twelve hours.
+In the final battle for the Naagmani, Shivanya kills Yamini, completing her revenge.
+Shesha later allies with the Mahishmatis clan, but Shivanya defeats her, and the Mahishmatis imprison Shesha for twenty-five years.